DylanRogers1/learn/python.md

-# The Ultimate Guide to Everything Python
+# The Ultimate Guide To Everything Python

 *This tutorial was created by Dylan Rogers.
 It is owned and managed by [**The Open Project**](https://youtube.com/@open-project) and any attempt to redistribute or use this content must follow the [licence](#licence)*